nordlow/strace-memoize/README.md

 - [ ] Detect file system race conditions in child processes

-- [ ] ask on StackExchange if there's a flag to strace to not show failing
+- [ ] Ask on StackExchange if there's a flag to strace to not show failing calls
-- [ ] calls

 - [ ] Ask Claes Wallin how to fingerprint the Linux kernel version or distribution
 - [ ] /proc/version